Braces are the most powerful, proven method to straighten teeth — no matter how extreme the case. But they aren’t ideal for everyone.

 Which Traditional Braces Alternative Should You Choose?

 We get it: making a decision between so many great options can get pretty overwhelming.
-However, all of these companies are dependable, and you can confidently trust them with your smile.
+However, all of these options are dependable, and you can confidently trust them with your smile.

-Still, there are some we love more than most, and Byte and AlignerCo are at the top of our list.
-Byte is great for speedy treatment that is guaranteed, while AlignerCo lets you straighten your smile for less.
-For more information about our favorites, check out our in-depth reviews of Byte and AlignerCo.
+Still, there are some we love more than most, and Byte and Candid are at the top of our list.
+Byte offers short treatment lengths, while Candid provides a premium ‘best of both worlds’ hybrid treatment option.
+For more information about our favorites, check out our in-depth reviews of Byte and Candid.

-How can I know if I am suited to mail-order aligner treatment?
+How can I know if I am suited for at-home aligner treatment?

-When you complete the impressions or get a 3D scan, these are sent to the evaluators at the company you are working with.
+When you complete the impressions or get an in-person scan, these are sent to the evaluators at the company you are working with.
 They will assess them and determine if you can be treated with their system.
 If not, they will let you know and typically refund any money spent on the impression kit or scans.